Sian-Lee-SA/Home-Assistant-Switch-Manager/README.md

 #### Template

 You can use Home Assistant generic condition template to validate a condition https://www.home-assistant.io/docs/configuration/templating/.
 Define the property `conditions` as a string instead of an array.
 Lists are still preferred as rendering templates takes extra processing times.
 The event or mqtt data are passed in on the data variable.

-> **Important**: You will not get any feedback on the UI (green flash) when using templates as this is processed via backend

 ##### template example
 ```yaml